AbstractClass/multiplexer/README.md

 nmap -A -vv www.github.com -oA www.google.com-default.nmap
 ```

-You can also use multiple parameters:
+You can also use multiple parameters (as long as the payload values are tab separated):
 ```
 Template:
 nmap -A -vv {0} -oA {1}